-GM's mythical 'Motorama' show spawned many an unusual exhibit.
-An orgy of exoticism, visitors expected the radical and bizarre.
-Whether they were quite prepared for what GM served up to them in '54 is debatable.
-The Firebird XP-21 took automotive outlandishness to another level!
-For starters, was it a car or a plane?
+GM\’s mythical Motorama show spawned many an unusual exhibit.
+An orgy of automotive exoticism, visitors expected the radical and bizarre.
+Though whether any of them were prepared for what was served up to them in \’54 is debatable.
+GM\’s Firebird XP-21 took prototypical outlandishness to a stratospheric level.
+First off, was it a car or a plane?
 It appeared to have elements of both.
-Since it did not fly, so presumably that made it was a car.
-But, it did not look like one - at least, not in any conventional sense.
-What it was, of course, was a 'concept' car ... one which pushed the limits, visually and technically.
+Since it did not fly, presumably that made it a car.
+But, it did not look like a car – at least, not in any conventional sense.
+The answer, of course, was that it was a concept car – one which pushed the believability limits, both visually and technically.

-The Firebird's space-age looks were drawn by the legendary Harley Earl.
-He was GM's head of design, at the time.
-From its projectile-style nose - to rear-mounted fin - the Firebird had dynamism written all over it.
-Its gas-turbine-engine made 370bhp ... though its top speed stat was never established.
+The Firebird\’s space-age looks were drawn by Harley Earl.
+He was GM\’s legendary head of design, at the time.
+From its projectile-style nose – to rear-mounted fin – the Firebird came with dynamism built-in.
+Its gas-turbine-engine made 370bhp.
+Sadly, its top speed stat was never established.
 Perhaps that was for the best.
 It was a \’dream car\’, after all.
-Could it have kept pace with the Douglas Skyray - the plane on which it was modelled?
-Probably not - though its aviation-style cockpit suggested otherwise!
-Mauri Rose was the Firebird's fearless test-driver.
-He gave the XP-21 a big thumbs-up.
-Straight-line stability, he reported, was more than impressive.
+Could it have kept pace with the Douglas Skyray – the aircraft on which it was modelled?
+Probably not … though its aviation-style cockpit suggested otherwise!
+Mauri Rose was the Firebird\’s fearless test-driver.
+He gave the XP-21 the thumbs up – impressed, as he was, by its straight-line stability.

-The XP-21 was America's first gas-turbine car.
-As such, it set a trend that other marques followed.
-The 'Whirlfire Turbo-Power' turbine revved to 13,300rpm.
-The 'gasifier' that turned it spun at nearly twice that speed.
-Heat from the exhaust reached 677°C. Drum brakes and 'wing-flaps' slowed the car down.
-The XP-21 was the first of a trio of Firebirds.
-'55 saw the birth of the Firebird II - a 4-seater affair.
-In '58 came the 2-seater Firebird III.
-By that stage, the car had entered road mode - and was a test-bed for cutting edge components.
-The Firebird XP-21, then, was proof positive of GM's commitment to the future, the Firebird XP-21 blew it well and truly into the weeds!
+GM\’s Firebird was America\’s first gas-turbine \’car\’.
+Over time, a few other marques followed suit.
+The XP-21\’s \’Whirlfire Turbo-Power\’ turbine revved to 13,300rpm.
+The \’gasifier\’ that turned it spun at nearly twice that speed.
+Heat from the exhaust reached 677°C. When the time came, drum brakes and wing-flaps slowed the plot down.
+The XP-21 was the first of a trio of Firebirds. \’55 saw the Firebird II – a 4-seater affair.
+In \’58 came the Firebird III – this time a 2-seater.
+By that stage, the car was in road mode – a test-bed for cutting edge components.
+If there was any doubt about GM\’s commitment to the future, the Firebird XP-21 blew it well and truly into the weeds!